roman-milk/roman-milk.github.io/making-scents.md

  --

  The Shoreline was packed as it usually was on a Friday night.
 Donald felt like a pinball as he got bumped around trying to find Tyson.
 He finally spotted him standing by a support pillar, talking to a sexy Pilipino girl with hair to the middle of her back, a slightly big but smooth and round ass and surprisingly large breasts for someone her size.
 She wore a white two-piece outfit with dozens of tassels hanging from both the top and bottom, making it almost look like a cowgirl outfit.
 Her top could barely contain her breasts and Donald saw Tyson's gaze continually move from her eyes to her breasts and back as though he were watching a vertical tennis match.
 Donald moved in sheepishly so as not to disturb Tyson's game, but Tyson stopped the girl in mid-sentence when he saw is buddy.
-Report_Story #2